Report: FL Supreme Court Removes Caps on Wrongful Death

 California: $250,000 cap on non-economic damages

 At Phillips Law Group, we are passionate about protecting the rights of those who have been injured or killed due to the negligence of the healthcare system or its employees.
-If you or a loved one believe you may have a medical malpractice claim, contact us for free legal advice today.
+If you or a loved one believe you may have a medical malpractice claim, contact our Phoenix personal injury attorneys for free legal advice today.